Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 * Get the binaries files of the Lightstreamer .NET Standard Adapters Server library from NuGet [Lightstreamer.DotNetStandard.Adapters](https://www.nuget.org/packages/Lightstreamer.DotNetStandard.Adapters/), copy it into the `lib` directory and add it as a reference for the project; or more simply, use directly the "NuGet Package Manager" looking for 'Lightstreamer Adapters' and installing the Lightstreamer.DotNetStandard.Adapters package.
 * Build Solution

-### Build the Stand-Alone Launcher
+### Build the Stand-Alone Launcher (i.e. Remote Server)
-To build your own version of the Stand-Alone Launcher, follow these steps:
+To build your own version of the Remote Server, follow these steps:
 * Create a project for ".NET Core App Console" template and name it "TestAdapter".
 * Include in the project the source `src/src_standalone_launcher`
 * Include reference to the .NET Stock-List Demo Data Adapter binaries you have built in the previous step.